aoool/real-self-driving-car-using-ros/README.md

 All team members contributed equally to the project.

-*4Tzones* means "Four Time Zones," indicating that team members were located in 4 different time zones while working on this project.
+*4Tzones* means "Four Time Zones" indicating that team members were located in 4 different time zones while working on this project.
 The time zones range from UTC+1 to UTC+8.